EARWIG CHILD PROTECTION POLICY

 Nothing is accessible by the general public.
 From the moment a photo or a video is taken it remains within the system.
 The only people who can access these images are…

 - School staff, including teachers and assistants, who have been issued Earwig logins by the School Administrator.

 - Earwig staff, who are carefully screened.

-- Ofsted inspectors and other authorities specifically authorised by School Administrator.
+- Ofsted inspectors and other education authorities specifically authorised by School Administrator.